-Process of removal by the Erskine Board of Trustees: If the case is initiated by the Board of Trustees, the process.
+Process of removal by the Erskine Board of Trustees:

 If the case is initiated by the Board of Trustees, the process will be according to the institution's Bylaws.

 Process of removal by the General Synod of the ARPC:

 - 1. Based upon the enumerated causes referenced above, any Pastor in good standing in a Presbytery of the ARP Church or any Elder in good standing in an ARP Session may file a Petition for Removal against a member of any Board of the Associate Reformed Presbyterian Church. - 2.
 Prior to initiating a petition for removal, in the spirit of Matthew 18:15-17, a concerned Pastor or Elder should attempt to resolve his concerns with the board/committee member.